 (2) On an appeal made under subregulation (1) against a decision, the Commission must rehear the matter and may confirm the decision or set it aside and either substitute a decision the chief executive could make or order the chief executive to decide the matter again.

-[Regulation 54 amended in Gazette 27 Jan 2016 p.
+[Regulation 54 amended: Gazette 27 Jan 2016 p.
 224.]

 Part 5 — Repeals and transitional matters